-Garden view available, Bed 120 cm, including secured parking & free unlimited fibre-optic based Wi-Fi
+Garden view, Bed 120 cm, including secured parking & free unlimited fibre-optic based Wi-Fi

 Garden view and Minibar available, including secured parking & free unlimited fibre-optic based Wi-Fi